Skip to content

 • Delete the flow

-Quick Actions
+Quick actions

-• Green dot + "All systems operational" - Everything is working correctly
+• Green dot + "All systems operational" - Everything is working

 • Yellow dot + Warning message - Minor issues detected

-Monitoring Widget
+Monitoring widget

 • Current site status - Whether your website is up and responding